 Indication Status Relevant Codes Notes

-Predicting response to FDA-approved antiresorptive therapy in postmenopausal women Covered Not specified in policy data Must be used adjunctively with bone mass measurements
+Predicting response to FDA-approved antiresorptive therapy in postmenopausal women Covered No specific codes listed in NCD 96 data — verify with MAC Used in conjunction with bone mass measurements

 Enter your email to unlock all tables — 100% free